Welcome! How are you?

 We are interested in talks related to the following topics:

-Each submitted talk will be examined by at least two reviewers from the Program Committee.
+Each submitted talk will be examined by at least three reviewers from the Program Committee.

 Software development expert, more than 15 years in IT.
 Took part in many projects on custom development, basically of e-document flow systems and business processes automatization for a number of big Russian companies, as a senior developer and architect.